 Step 10: Phase Out the Crate (If Desired)

-👉 Download the Crate Training BlueprintAs your puppy matures and proves trustworthy, you may choose to reduce crate use.
+Read the AKC Crate Training GuideAs your puppy matures and proves trustworthy, you may choose to reduce crate use.

 Some dogs grow to love their crate and use it for life.
 Others transition to dog beds or gated areas once house-trained and less destructive.